-Yes - notwithstanding Rule 64-112 4) Rationale 3 Due to the application of continuous loading requirements imposed by Rule 64-100, designers are often required to install an overcurrent device which is the next standard size up from the minimum required by the Rule.
+Yes, notwithstanding Rule 64-112 4) e) and f)

+Due to the application of continuous loading requirements imposed by Rule 64-100, designers are often required to install an overcurrent device which is the next standard size up from the minimum required by the Rule.
 Because this output overcurrent device rating is then incorporated in determining a suitable rating for equipment fed by multiple sources rather than using the rating of the limited source itself, the equipment is often required to be sized larger than the Rule would actually require.

 Additionally, some new types of inverters include features such as pass through and supply for electric vehicle supply equipment (EVSE), that require the interconnecting overcurrent device to be sized based on considerations other than just the maximum continuous output current rating making the requirement to sum the ratings of overcurrent devices overly restrictive.
-Diagram B1 - Example of connection of interactive inverter output circuit on the supply side of service disconnecting means, when inverter output OCPD rating exceeds limits permitted in Rule 64-112 4)

-Where the distribution equipment busbar is rated less than the sum of the ampere ratings of all OCPD supplying it, Rule 64-112 4) b) requires the point of interconnection of the interactive inverter(s) output circuit to be at the opposite end from the main input feeder connection as shown in the example illustrated by Diagram B2.
-The 120% or 125% limitations of 64-112 c) or d) are applicable, or a means shall be provided to limit the input and output current of the interconnected systems to ensure the busbar or conductor cannot be overloaded as per Rule 64-112 4) e) (see note 2).
+Where the equipment is rated less than the sum of the ampere ratings of all OCPD supplying it, Rule 64-112 4) b) requires the point of interconnection of the interactive inverter(s) output circuit to be at the opposite end from the main input feeder connection as shown in the example illustrated by Diagram B2.
+The 120% or 125% limitations of 64-112 4) e) or f) are applicable, or equipment shall be provided to limit the input and output current of the interconnected systems to ensure the equipment or conductor cannot be overloaded as per Rule 64-112 4) g) (see note 2).

 A warning label shall be posted beside the OCPD to prevent relocating it on the bus, as shown on diagram B2 below.
-Note 2